 The company validated AlphaCode’s performance using competitions hosted on Codeforces, a popular platform that hosts regular competitions that attract tens of thousands of participants from around the world who come to test their coding skills.

 “We selected for evaluation 10 recent contests, each newer than our training data.
 AlphaCode placed at about the level of the median competitor,” said DeepMind.

 DeepMind was acquired by Google in 2014.
 The company is based in London, with research centers in Canada, France, and the US.

 “Overall, AlphaCode placed at approximately the level of the median competitor.
 Although far from winning competitions, this result represents a substantial leap in AI problem-solving capabilities and we hope that our results will inspire the competitive programming community,” the company noted.

 Mike Mirzayanov, Founder of Codeforces, said the results of AlphaCode exceeded his expectations.

-“I was skeptical because even in simple competitive problems it is often required not only to implement the algorithm, but also (and this is the most difficult part) to invent it.
+“I was skeptical because even in simple competitive problems it is often required not only to implement the algorithm but also (and this is the most difficult part) to invent it.
 AlphaCode managed to perform at the level of a promising new competitor.
 I can’t wait to see what lies ahead,” he elaborated.

-DeepMind said it is releasing the dataset of competitive programming problems and solutions on open-source code repository service GitHub.
+DeepMind said it is releasing the dataset of competitive programming problems and solutions on the open-source code repository service GitHub.